OlgaNazarenko/GoIT_Team_3_WEB/README.md

-## How to use?
+## How to use it?
 ### Authorization

-+ Before use User should be signed up with unique username, first name, last name, email and password.
++ Before use User should be signed up with a unique username, first name, last name, email, and password.
-+ After sign up User should confirm its email.
++ After signing up User should confirm their email.

 ### Features

 + Users can post images and add image tags.
-+ Posted images can be rated and commented by other users.
++ Posted images can be rated and commented on by other users.

 ### Endpoints
 The API supports the following endpoints described in project documentation [GoIT Team 3 WEB project](docs/_build/static/index.html)